 Will smoking marijuana while using nexplanon cause the same risks as smoking cigarettes?
 (Risk of blood clots)

 NO, however...: Smoking cigarettes increases risk of blood clots as does taking Nexplanon & those who use Nexplanon while smoking have unacceptable risks of blood clots.
 Smoking marijuana is not known to have the same increased risk of blood clots as smoking tobacco, though there is preliminary evidence that regular marijuana use may somewhat increase risk of blood clots, so to be safe I would avoid regular use. ...Read more

 Does Lipitor (atorvastatin) wipe out the cholesterol in your arteries?
 Or just low the amount of cholesterol produce by the body

 Both, kind of...: The main function of Lipitor (atorvastatin) is to decrease your hepatic production of cholesterol.
 However, several studies shows that when this happens, over time you may see an improvement in your vascular health as evidenced by stabilization of plaque, reduction in plaque size, and reduction in carotid wall thickness. ...Read moreSee 1 more doctor answer

 How can a drug like midodrine that constricts SOME vessels and not all of them, can cause higher pressure on ALL vessels walls ??

 How long could the presence of cotinine be detected in the blood, after smoking 10 cigarettes in 1 day?

-Urine, not blood: Is what is usually measured, because it persists in urine far longer than in blood, and blood is harder to get (and the technology of detecting it is somewhat trickier, I understand).
+Urine, not blood: Is what is usually measured, because it persists in urine far longer than in blood, and blood is harder to get (and the technology of detecting it is somewhat trickier, i understand).
 It persists in urine for about 2-3 days at most, and in lighter smokers or occasional smokers may be gone even within 24 hours. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you get hiv from smoking a cigarette?